vegaprotocol/documentation/docs/tools/vega-wallet/index.md

 hide_title: false
 ---

-Vega Wallet allows you to manage wallets and key pairs, and sign transactions.
+Vega Wallet allows you to manage wallets and key pairs, sign and broadcast transactions.

 You can interact with a Vega wallet and its keys through two different apps: